 - Budgeted Cost of Work Scheduled (BCWS): Your planned budget for the work scheduled by any given date.
 The difference between BCWS and BCWP tells you how far you are from your original deadlines.

-- Actual Cost of Work Performed (ACWP): How much of the budget you've actually used by any given date.
-The difference between ACWP and BCWP gives you the deviation from the project plan.
+- Actual Cost of Work Performed (ACWP): How much of the budget you've actually used by any given date?
+The difference between ACWP and BCWP gives you a deviation from the project plan.

 Keeping a close eye on these metrics can help you take corrective measures before the project goes off-budget.